 There is no dress code for our visit days.
 We will be assessing your interest and motivation, not your dress sense.

 We welcome you to bring along anyone who would benefit from learning more about our University in order to help you make your decision.
 Unfortunately, they won’t be able to participate at your 1:1 interview with an academic, but they are welcome for the remainder of the day.

-We encourage you to attend as much of the visit day as possible.
+We encourage you to attend as many of the talks and sessions as possible.
+These take place before and/or after the interview and you will receive an email about how to link into them.
 You will receive important information throughout the sessions and you will spend time with academics and student ambassadors, giving you the opportunity to ask questions about their experience of the course and university life.
 As you are making a decision about where to spend the next three or four years, it is of benefit to you to be as well informed as possible about the course and the University.